Cammy0003/To-Do-List-Program/README.md

 ### Current Updates: (2024-07-17)
 I have established a user interface with `tkinter`.
 Currently, the insert and removal functions correctly work with the UI from how much I've tested.
+I have set up a `print_task_list()` in my interface.py, which I'm not sure works yet, but we'll see.
+Almost done with this project trust me.

 ### How to Run
 Within the project directory, type the following into the terminal: